Esther-git87/Capstone-Project-2/README.md

 ##Modelling:
 ---

-The Mode is a star schema,
+The Model is a star schema,
-There are 2-dimension tables and one fact table. the dimension tables are all joined to the fact table with one-to-many relationship.
+There are 2-dimension tables and a fact table. the dimension tables are all joined to the fact table with one-to-many relationship.

 ![](https://github.com/Esther-git87/Capstone-Project-2/blob/main/Restaurantratingmodelling.png)
 ---